siegeon/magic.lambda.mime/README.md

 # magic.lambda.mime

- The ability to parse and create MIME messages from Hyperlambda
+The ability to parse and create MIME messages from Hyperlambda.